klaudiosinani/qoa/readme.md

 Lightweight and without any external dependencies qoa enables you to receive various types of user input through a set of intuitive, interactive & verbose command-line prompts.
 The library utilizes a simple & minimal usage syntax and contains 7 configurable console interfaces, such as plain text, confirmation & password/secret prompts as well as single keypress, quiz & multiple-choice navigable menus.

-You can now support the development process by donating on [Open Collective](https://opencollective.com/klaussinani).
+You can now support the development process through [GitHub Sponsors](https://github.com/sponsors/klaussinani).

 Visit the [contributing guidelines](https://github.com/klaussinani/qoa/blob/master/contributing.md#translating-documentation) to learn more on how to translate this document into more languages.